 If you’ve been suffering from lingering symptoms after a TIA, you’re not alone and you’re not crazy.
 TIA can and does cause persistent symptoms that won’t resolve without treatment.
 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.
-Book a free consultation with our team to learn if we can help you.
+Book a consultation with our team to learn if we can help you.

 What Is a Transient Ischemic Attack?